MicrosoftDocs/architecture-center/docs/ai-ml/architecture/automate-document-classification-durable-functions-content.md

 The most significant costs for this architecture will potentially come from the storage of images in the storage account, Azure AI services image processing, and index capacity requirements in the Azure AI Search service.

-Costs can be optimized by [right sizing](/azure/well-architected/service-guides/storage-accounts/cost-optimization) the storage account by using reserved capacity and lifecycle policies, proper [Azure AI Search planning](/azure/search/search-sku-manage-costs) for regional deployments and operational scale up scheduling, and using [commitment tier pricing](/azure/ai-services/commitment-tier) that's available for the Computer Vision – OCR service to manage [predictable costs](/azure/ai-studio/how-to/costs-plan-manage).
+Costs can be optimized by [right sizing](/azure/well-architected/service-guides/storage-accounts/cost-optimization) the storage account by using reserved capacity and lifecycle policies, proper [Azure AI Search planning](/azure/search/search-sku-manage-costs) for regional deployments and operational scale up scheduling, and using [commitment tier pricing](/azure/ai-services/commitment-tier) that's available for the Document Intelligence service to manage [predictable costs](/azure/ai-studio/how-to/costs-plan-manage).

 Here are some guidelines for optimizing costs: